elastic/apm/specs/agents/tracing-sampling.md

 For non-sampled transactions set the transaction attributes `sampled: false` and `sample_rate: 0`, and omit `context`.
 No spans should be captured.

-In the future we may introduce options to agents to stop sending non-sampled transactions altogether.
+#### Post 8.0
+When connected to an APM Server 8.0+, agents SHOULD NOT send non-sampled transactions, or capture spans for these transactions.
+Sampled transactions MUST be captured by Elastic APM agents.

 ### Propagation